Ovarian Cancer

 Who gets ovarian cancer?

 All women can get ovarian cancer.
 However, ovarian cancer is more common among older women.
 Most women who get ovarian cancer are over the age of 55.
-White women are more likely to get ovarian cancer than other women.
+Non-Hispanic White women are more likely to get ovarian cancer than other women.

 What factors increase risk for developing ovarian cancer?